KevinZhouRafael/DragDropiOS/README.md

 - If you want drag or drop cells with UICollectionView, please create child class of DragDropCollectionView, and implenment DragDropCollectionViewDelegate delegate.

 - Before tableView or collectionView reloadData. you should cancel dragging process, please use DragDropiOS.cancelDragging().
+The example support reloaddata every 5s, please use startTimer() method in Example.